Get

 The truth is that grain-free diets are also under some scrutiny and are being investigated for potential health concerns.
 In 2019, the U.S. Food and Drug Administration identified 16 different pet food brands that may be linked to heart disease in both dogs and cats.

 Most of the foods being investigated are grain-free formulas.
 Thus far, none of these brands have been recalled and the investigation into the health concerns is ongoing.
 This does raise red flags and warrants cause for concern.
-It’s best to talk directly with your veterinarian about concerns or questions regarding the food you are feeding your pups.
+It’s best to talk directly with a veterinarian about concerns or questions regarding the food you are feeding your pups.

 How to Choose the Best Dog Food